kakil/BetterRestKit/README.md

 ### This project explores the use of Machine Learning in SwiftUI.

-This app covers five topics:
+This app covers four topics:

 - Entering numbers in a Stepper
 - Selecting dates and times with DatePicker